Camper vs. RV: What Is the Difference Between Camper Classes?

 According to Camper Report, there are many names given to the various types of RVs, but they are still all RVs.
 RVs can be described and categorized as campers, camper trailers, pop-up campers, motorhomes, and more.

-A pop-up camper or trailer is one of the most compact and lightweight of recreational vehicles.
-It can also be referred to as a folding trailer and according to Curbed, can be anywhere between 8-16 feet.
+A pop-up camper or trailer is one of the most compact and lightweight recreational vehicles.
+It can also be referred to as a folding trailer.
+These can be anywhere between 8-16 feet.

-Depending on its length and weight, pop-ups can be towed by a variety of vehicles.
-These types of campers fold into themselves, allowing for easy storing and towing.
+Depending on their length and weight, pop-ups can be towed by a variety of vehicles.
+These types of campers fold into themselves, allowing for easy storage and towing.
 It is often the most affordable of tow-behind campers and also offers minimal amenities.
 Some pop-ups, however, can house kitchens, bathrooms, and multiple sleeping areas.